tricantivu/tricantivu/README.md

 # Hi there 👋

 My name is Alex and I am currently a student.
-All the knowledge I have acquired has been through self-teaching and curiousity 🙂.
+All the knowledge I have acquired has been through self-teaching and curiousity.

 My interests are: